Bamyan: Buddhas of Bamyan

 In late ancient times, the adjoining room was mainly in the hands of tribes who were counted among the Iranian Huns and were in conflict with the Sassanid Empire.
 After 560, the Gök Turks became the dominant power in Transoxania.

-Xuanzang, a Chinese monk, visited the valley around 630 AD and was welcomed by King Bamiyan.
+Xuanzang, a Chinese monk, visited the valley around 630 AD and was welcomed by King Bamyan.
 He spent around 15 days in the valley and described the Buddha statues present in the valley, as well as the location of some temples, whereby his information was confirmed by science as very exact.
 Based on further statements by Xuanzang, it is assumed that at least half of the one thousand caves known today must have been inhabited.
-Almost a hundred years later, in 727, the Korean monk Hyecho (Hui Chao) described Bamiyan as an independent and powerful kingdom, despite the presence of Muslim-Arab troops in the north and south of the region.
+Almost a hundred years later, in 727, the Korean monk Hyecho (Hui Chao) described Bamyan as an independent and powerful kingdom, despite the presence of Muslim-Arab troops in the north and south of the region.

-On the cliff face of a mountain nearby, three colossal statues were carved 4,000 feet apart.
-One of them was 175 feet (53 m) high standing statue of Buddha, the world's tallest.
-The ancient statue was carved during the Kushan period in the fifth century.

-The statues were destroyed by the terrorist organization known as Taliban in March 2001, trying to justify their actions by stating that they were an "affront to Islam".